5 Combat Disciplines in Women’s Mixed Martial Arts

 Muay Thai was blended into MMA as fighters wanted to diversify their striking skills.
 Moreover, Muay Thai has brought a strong base for striking to women’s MMA and, as a result, has made fights more exciting and dynamic.
 Case and point?
 Champions like Joanna Jędrzejczyk and Valentina Shevchenko both retain strong Muay Thai backgrounds, having shown the power and precision this martial art can bring to the MMA cage.

 Boxing is a popular combat sport in women’s mixed martial arts.
 Most of the punches in stand-up fights are boxing strikes.
 Boxing punches make up the majority of MMA competition knockouts and knockdowns.
 Additionally, boxing kicks, blocks, and combination techniques are highly coveted in Canadian women’s MMA.

-As a stand-alone weapon, Karate will not fair well against an MMA practitioner.
-However, Karate can be very effective when mixed with other disciplines such as BJJ and Wrestling.
-It employs the foundational techniques of striking and kickboxing.
-As a result, it remains a prominent addition to the mixed martial artist’s arsenal.
+As a stand-alone weapon, Karate will not fare well against an MMA practitioner.
+However, this martial art is more effective when combined with other disciplines Wrestling or BJJ.
+It uses the foundational attacks of striking and kickboxing.
+And as a result, it is an outstanding addition to the mixed martial artist’s arsenal.
 Originating from the Ryukyu Kingdom, now Okinawa, Japan, Karate focuses on striking techniques using punches, knee strikes, kicks, and open-hand techniques.